mass0n30/RetroGameAtlas/README.md

   - Make a component for alert messages (like for saved games if no saved games, or no game results upon search, ect.)
   - Make a alert component for alerts (saved to games, ect)
   - Embed ebay listing onto details page?
-  - Add a navigate back -1 arrow icon on GameDetails page (shouldn't scroll to top mounting on home)
   - Add animation and sound? to heart selection
   - put ebay listings as 'related listings (good amount does not have exact title listings, more so related listings, perhaps I can improve this looking back through ebay api docs)
   - game name tags on image covers/screenshots? (lots of japanese/foreign titles in images)